PrivateCaptcha/docs/content/docs/tutorials/local-e2e-test.md

 ### Create a new API key

 To verify captcha solutions, we need an API key.
-Head to the [portal](https://portal.privatecaptcha.com/settings?tab=apikeys) and click "Create new key".
+Head to the [portal](https://portal.privatecaptcha.com/settings?tab=apikeys), open your user's Settings, then API keys and click "Create new key".

 ![Create new API key](/images/tutorials/create-api-key.png)